Gabo-Tech/News-page/README.md

 ## Built With

 * [React.js](https://reactjs.org/) - Your favourite framework!
 (Mine is Solid.js but if you like React it's pretty easy to update.)
-* [Sass](https://sass-lang.com/) - Sassy Awesome Style Sheets, CSS with Super Powers, your favourite preprocessor.
+* [Sass](https://sass-lang.com/) - Sassy Awesome Style Sheets, CSS with Super Powers, your favourite CSS preprocessor.
 * [Axios](https://axios-http.com/) - Fetch, APIS.
 * [React Router v6](https://reactrouter.com/) - When you just want to take the easy road.
 * [HTML](https://html.com/) - Your Markup Languaje